sendbird/sendbird-chat-sdk-flutter/README.md

 ## Introduction

 Through Chat SDK for flutter, you can efficiently integrate real-time chat into your client app.
 On the client-side implementation, you can initialize, configure and build the chat with minimal effort.
 On the server-side, Sendbird ensures reliable infra-management services for your chat within the app.
-This **read.me** provides the Chat SDK’s structure, supplementary features, and the installation steps.
+This **readme** provides essential information on the Chat SDK’s structure, supplementary features, and the installation steps.

 ### How it works

-It is simple to implement chat in your client app with the Chat SDK: a user logs in, sees a list of channels, selects or creates an [open channel](https://sendbird.com/docs/chat/v3/ios/guides/open-channel) or a [group channel](https://sendbird.com/docs/chat/v3/ios/guides/group-channel), and, through the use of the [channel event handler](https://sendbird.com/docs/chat/v3/ios/guides/event-delegate), sends messages to the channel, while also receiving them from other users within the channel.
+It is simple to implement chat in your client app with Sendbird Chat SDK for Flutter: a user logs in, sees a list of channels, selects or creates an [open channel](https://sendbird.com/docs/chat/v3/ios/guides/open-channel) or a [group channel](https://sendbird.com/docs/chat/v3/ios/guides/group-channel), and, through the use of the [channel event handler](https://sendbird.com/docs/chat/v3/ios/guides/event-delegate), sends messages to the channel, while also receiving them from other users within the channel.

 ### More about Sendbird Chat SDK for flutter

-Find out more about Sendbird Chat for iOS on [Chat SDK for iOS doc](https://sendbird.com/docs/chat/v3/ios/getting-started/about-chat-sdk).
+Find out more about Sendbird Chat for Flutter at [Sendbird Docs]().
 If you have any comments or questions regarding bugs and feature requests, visit [Sendbird community](https://community.sendbird.com).

 <br />